Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Conclusions

 Another important outcome is that SR can be used to find both state-space and input--output models.
 The use of input--output models is beneficial because it does not require the observations of the full state vector and it also makes the algorithm faster because of modeling a reduced number of variables.

-We have identified several future extensions of this work.
+We have identified several possibilities for future extensions of this work.
 The main objective is to apply SR methods within the entire RL scheme, i.e., also for approximating the V-function, and also to use analytic models in combination with actor-critic online RL.
 In some cases, especially when using many features, analytic models tend to be unnecessarily complex.
 In our future work, we will investigate systematic reduction of analytic models.